Friday, September 20, 2019

-Michael A. Carrier, Rutgers Law School, Mark A. Lemley, Stanford Law School, Shawn P. Miller, Stanford Law School are Playing Both Sides: Branded Sales, Drugs, and Antitrust Policy.
+Michael A. Carrier, Rutgers Law School, Mark A. Lemley, Stanford Law School, and Shawn P. Miller, Stanford Law School are Playing Both Sides: Branded Sales, Generic Drugs, and Antitrust Policy.

 ABSTRACT: The issue of high drug prices has recently exploded into public consciousness.
 And while many potential explanations have been offered, one has avoided scrutiny.
 Why has the growth in generic drugs not resulted in lower drug prices?

 In this article, we explore a phenomenon we call “playing both sides”: companies that participate in pharmaceutical markets as both brand owners and generics.
 We hypothesize that companies that earn a significant amount of their revenue from patented drugs may have less incentive to aggressively pursue a generic agenda, since patented drugs generate far more revenue for firms than generic drugs do.